The Difference Between a Freelancer, Agency, and Animation Studio

 • Brand narrative

-• Animation is often one service line, not the core focus
+Animation is often just one service line inside an agency.
+It’s not the core engine.

 You might hire an agency for animation and discover animation is the least hands-on thing they do.